utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 - `export ROS_MASTER_URI=http://10.42.0.100:11311`
 - `export ROS_IP=*YOUR_IP*`

+ Note that all ROS nodes should be connected to the `roscore` on the scoring computer, not on your Jetson.
 Now you should be able to subscribe to the Vicon pose messages using ROS.
 To verify, open a new terminal window and run the following command:
 -  `rostopic echo /vicon/VICON_NAME/VICON_NAME`

  where `VICON_NAME` will be provided by your TA.
 If you do not see any messages being printed, reach out to your TA.